SajeevSenthil/LegalSphere/README.md

 ---

-## One-Line Description
+## Hackathon

-A hackathon project leveraging gender tech and generative AI to empower women with accessible legal assistance.
+A hackathon project leveraging "Gender tech and Gen AI" to empower women with accessible legal assistance.